YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A failed payment method should not become a reason to accept a weaker medical plan.
 Do not send money to a personal account, use an unclear payment link, or agree to a different graft plan only because the original payment route became stressful.
 The payment problem should be solved clearly, and the surgical plan should remain medically justified.

-In my experience, cash payment often feels more frightening from a distance than it does in practice.
-Many international patients have brought cash to Istanbul for medical travel without problems.
-Turkey, and especially Istanbul, is usually more familiar, organized, and safer than many visitors expect.
-The practical point is simple.
+Cash payment often feels more worrying before travel than it does in practice.
+Many international patients bring cash to Istanbul for medical travel without problems, but that does not mean the details should be casual.
 Decide the payment method before travel, keep the money secure, and do not leave it in unattended bags.
-If you are carrying a large amount, check the current customs declaration rules for Turkey and for your departure or transit country before flying, especially if the amount approaches or exceeds EUR 10,000 or an equivalent threshold.
+If you are carrying a large amount, check the current cash declaration rules for Turkey and for your departure or transit country before flying.
 Declare cash when required instead of trying to split or hide it.

 Keep the money with you, avoid showing it in public areas, and use ordinary travel caution.
 Keep payment messages, deposit confirmation, and clinic contact details accessible, but do not place every document and all cash in the same bag.
 The aim is not to make cash travel complicated.
-It is to avoid avoidable stress by planning the payment route before the surgery day.
+It is to remove avoidable stress before the surgery day.

-When this is planned properly, the day before surgery does not need to become a panic about cash.
-You can arrive, settle in, and use the time for the medical review.
-The right tone is calm preparation, not fear.
+When this is planned properly, the day before surgery does not become a payment panic.
+You can arrive, settle in, and use the time for the medical review, which is where your attention should be.

 Your own notes and saved communication protect the decision.
 They help you remember what was discussed and help the clinic understand what you were told.
 If you later need review because the result is delayed, the donor area looks weak, or the graft count is disputed, the saved records to review before refund or repair help separate the financial complaint from the medical repair decision.